thabelo/mysql-db-tools/README.md

 #mysql-db-tools
-I created this to quickly manipulate databases and other stuff.
+I created this so I can quickly manipulate databases and other db stuff.
 I will add more as time goes.

 ##ResetDB